saratarekg/Trip-Genie/README.md

    - **View your Account status:** you can view your account details, edit your profile and change your password from the settings and privacy tab in my account, also you can click on Help and Support to view the FAQs.

-   - **View FeedBack:** you can access and review feedback provided by tourists, including ratings and detailed comments from the settings and privacy tab in my account.
+   - **View Feedback:** you can access and review feedback provided by tourists, including ratings and detailed comments from the settings and privacy tab in my account.

    - **Delete your Account:** you can permanently delete your account from the settings and privacy tab in delete account, all your booked itineraries will be deactivated and can no longer be booked.